Setting up network connectivity between Yandex BareMetal and Yandex Virtual Private Cloud subnets using Yandex Cloud Interconnect

 -

-To create a private connection with the specified subnet CIDRs, click Save.
+To create a private connection for the specified CIDR subnets, click Save.

 -

-The VRF information page will now display the new connection's ID and status under Private connection to cloud networks.
+As a result, the VRF information page will display the newly created connection ID and its status under Private connection to cloud networks.

 Note

-Creating a private connection may take up to two business days.
-During this time, the connection status will be Creating
+Setting up a private connection may take up to two business days.
+During this period, the connection status will display as Creating.
+Once the connection is created, its status will change to Ready.

-A private connection to cloud networks can have one of the following statuses:
+Private cloud netweork connections may show one of the following statuses:

-As soon as the status of the new private connection changes to Ready
+As soon as the status of the new private connection changes to Ready, network connectivity between the BareMetal and VPC subnets will be established, and you can start checking it.

 A network connectivity check assumes that: